18 Top-Rated Places to Visit in Europe in Summer

 Dubrovnik

 It's easy to see why Dubrovnik has been dubbed the "Pearl of the Adriatic."
-Surrounded by ancient stone walls and peppered with orange-tiled roofs, this southeastern Croatian gem is one of the most stunning cities on the Dalmatian Coast, and one of the best places to visit in Europe in summer.
+Surrounded by ancient stone walls and peppered with orange-tiled roofs, this southeastern Croatian gem is one of the most stunning cities on the Dalmatian Coast.
 No wonder the television series Game of Thrones chose this as one of its shooting locations.

 View over the Dubrovnik Old Town